Solai-Adithya/FaceName-CorsiBlock/README.md

 ## Contact

-Contact ..., in case of any error.
+Contact any of Contributors in case of any error.